RamonHernandez1/azure-network-protocols/README.md

 <h2>Operating Systems Used </h2>

 - Windows 10
-- Ubuntu Server 24.04
+- Ubuntu Server

 <h2>Actions and Observations</h2>

 <p>
 </p>
-<p> To get this excercise started, first you will need to create a resource group and two Virtual Machines on Azure, a windows 11 VM and an ubuntu linux vm.
+<p> To get this excercise started, first you will need to create a resource group and two Virtual Machines on Azure, a Windows 10 vm and an Ubuntu linux vm.
 Ensure that the vnet and resource group are the same for both with at least 2 vcpus each.
 Install windows app (microsoft remote desktop) and connect to the windows vm, now install Wireshark using windows-vm to start a packet capture.
 Now we will filter for ICMP Traffic, a protocal used by used by ping to the test connectivity between two devices.
 </p>
 <br />
 <p>